 - Heat the oven to 375°F.

 - Peel the apples.

-- Put the apple slices in a large bowl and sprinkle lemon juice over them.
+- Put the apple slices into the baking dish and sprinkle lemon juice over them.

-- Add the brown sugar, flour, rolled oats and all of the spices to another mixing bowl.
+- In a mixing bowl, combine the brown sugar, flour, rolled oats and all of the spices.

-- Mix in the butter by using a pastry knife to cut the butter into the flour and spice mixture.
-Keep cutting until the butter has been chopped into pea sized pieces.
+- Mix in the butter by using a pastry knife to cut the butter into pea-sized pieces in the flour and spice mixture.

 - Sprinkle the flour mixture over the apples.